MP Estate Planning UK

 What is a Property Trust?

-For instance, if you’re considering putting your house in a trust, it’s essential to understand the implications and benefits.
+For instance, if you’re considering putting your house in a trust, it’s essential to understand the distinction between transferring legal title (using a TR1 form at the Land Registry for unmortgaged properties) and transferring only the beneficial interest (using a Declaration of Trust where a mortgage exists, since lenders typically won’t consent to a change of legal owner).
 You can find more information on this process at https://mpestateplanning.uk/how-to-put-your-house-in-a-trust-in-the-uk/.

 Types of Property Trusts